U.S. digital marketing spend will reach nearly $120 billion by 2021. Let that sink in for a minute.

 There are several possible reasons agencies may struggle with acquiring new clients:

 - They don’t have a set process to find new clients.
 While agencies often start out strong (sending email blasts, buying into a CRM, writing blog posts, etc.), they sometimes lack a reliable, repeatable process covering all touch points.

 - They’re impatient.
 Some agencies do have a process in place, but they don’t give it a chance to run its course.
 They give up too quickly when prospects aren’t immediately interested, when in reality, it takes 7 to 12 touches on average to break through.

 - They have ineffective positioning.
 Without solid positioning, agencies could be targeting the right prospects, but those prospects don’t see the value in what they’re offering, and therefore, don’t see the agency as a good fit.

 One of the most common mistakes marketing agencies make is providing an incomplete package.
+This way, you could easily annoy your clients.
 To stand out, offer marketing services that other agencies don’t typically provide, including post-click landing page copywriting, design, A/B testing, and conversion rate optimization.

 Waiting on clients for task responses

 In addition to becoming impatient when prospective clients don’t hop on board immediately, agencies get impatient waiting for clients to respond to tasks.
 While agencies face time-consuming bottlenecks in the client review process, they sometimes have to wait weeks for approval or to get any other response.
 This is because agencies tend to spend 25-40% of their time on a project, but clients usually devote only 5-10% of their time on it.

 To deal with this frustration, HubSpot recommends an empathetic approach to client communication: be clear about your needs, schedule follow-up meetings, and always create a backup plan when clients don’t respond on time.